Stem Cell Treatment for Rheumatoid Arthritis Autoimune

 • Inhibiting the formation of scar tissue and promoting the growth of healthy cartilage

-By addressing both inflammation and joint damage, stem cell therapy for rheumatoid arthritis has the potential to offer a more comprehensive solution for patients with this chronic conditions.
+Stem cell therapy for rheumatoid arthritis has the potential to offer a more comprehensive solution for patients with this chronic condition by addressing both inflammation and joint damage.

 Challenges & Considerations when using Stem Cells for RA